-This description applies to any products that are intended for human or animal consumption, that do not contain any ingredients derived from animals or animal products e.g. Spices, fruits and vegetables, nuts, confectionary, cereals, certain bakery products, herbs, spices, mineral water, fruit juices etc.
+Feed and food products of non-animal origin are any products that do not contain any ingredients derived from animals or animal products e.g. fruits, vegetables, nuts, confectionary, cereals, herbs, spices, etc.

-Most non-POAO may enter through any port, although importers should contact the port or the local authority in whose area the port is situated to check that the port has the necessary facilities in place to handle food.
+Most products of non-animal origin may enter through any port, although importers should contact the port or the local authority in whose area the port is situated to check that the port has the necessary facilities in place to handle food.

-The legislation controlling non-POAO imported from non EU countries into the UK is Regulation (EC) No 882/2004 (articles 15-22), which is implemented in Scotland by the Official Feed and Food Controls (Scotland) Regulations 2009 (OFFC Regulations).
+The legislation controlling non-POAO imported from non EU countries into the UK is Regulation 2017/625 which is implemented in Scotland by the Official Feed and Food Controls (Scotland) Regulations 2009 (as amended).

-Imports of certain feed and food of non-animal origin, from certain non-EU countries, that are considered to be 'high-risk' can only enter the UK through specific ports and airports approved as Designated Points of Entry (DPEs) where official controls will be carried out.
+Imports of some specific feed and food of non-animal origin, from certain non-EU countries, which are legally designated to be high-risk can only enter the UK through specific ports and airports approved as Border Inspection Posts (BCPs) where additional specified official controls will be carried out.

-A 'high-risk' product is feed or food that is either a known, or an emerging risk to public health.
-This may be due to the presence of pathogens, toxins and contaminants.
-A list of the 'high-risk' products, country of origin and the frequency of checks can be found at Annex I of Commission Regulation (EC) 669/2009 (as amended).
+A high-risk product is feed or food that is either a known, or an emerging risk to public health.
+This may be due to the presence of pathogens, contaminants and toxins including aflatoxins.

 Commission Implementing Regulation (EU) 2019/1793 (as amended) imposes temporary increase of official controls, special measures and emergency measures governing the entry into the European Union of certain products of non-animal origin from certain third countries implementing Regulations (EU) 2017/625 and (EC) No 178/2002.

 This regulation also lists the products, their country of origin and the frequency of checks that must be carried out.